Simyo

 Simyo is a brand for various mobile virtual network operators (MVNOs) in Europe.
 In the Netherlands, it is owned by KPN.
 In Spain, it is owned by Orange España.
-In Germany, it was relaunched in August 2024 by mobilezone GmbH and Telefonica Germany.
+In Germany, it was relaunched in August 2024 by mobilezone GmbH and Telefónica Germany.

 The brand previously was active in France (owned by Bouygues, discontinued in 2015) and Belgium (owned by KPN, discontinued in 2017).